sakirsensoy/genv/README.md

 APP_HOST=localhost ./myproject
 ```

-Rather than using your environment variables directly in your project, it is better to map and match them with a structure.
-Below (`config/config.go`) you can see how we get our application parameters from environment variables:
+Rather than using your environment variables directly in your project, it is better to map and match them with a struct.
+Below you can see how we get our application parameters from environment variables:

 ```go
 // config/config.go